NikhilRajSoni/chat-app/README.md

 python3 server.py
 ```

-You should see a message indicating that the server is running.
+We will see a message indicating that the server is running.

 ---